andreiatienza/ASIA_PROJECT/README.txt

 Overview
 --------
-The SDG Dashboard Analytics is a web-based tool designed to visualize and analyze data related to the United Nations Sustainable Development Goals (SDGs) across multiple campuses and projects.
-It provides interactive charts, summary cards, and detailed tables to help users monitor progress, compare performance, and identify trends in SDG-related initiatives.
+The Sustainability Assessment Tool is a web-based platform developed for Batangas State University (BSU) to evaluate, monitor, and promote sustainable development efforts aligned with the United Nations Sustainable Development Goals (SDGs).
+This tool offers interactive data visualizations, comprehensive summary cards, and detailed reports to assess the sustainability performance of various campuses and projects within BSU.
+Users can explore progress across key sustainability indicators, identify areas needing improvement, and support data-driven decision-making to enhance BSU’s commitment to sustainable growth and social responsibility.
+By fostering transparency and collaboration, this tool empowers stakeholders—students, faculty, and administrators—to actively contribute toward achieving the SDGs in the university community.

 Dataset Used
 ------------